-- UN PRI Working Sub-Group on Sustainable Financial Disclosure Regulation (SFDR) and EU Taxonomy. - We assessed potential implications of SFDR and the Taxonomy regulations for sovereign debt markets to avoid negative or unexpected impacts to these markets.
-This work has highlighted areas of needed engagement with sovereign issuers and multilaterals to promote greater disclosure on climate and social dimensions of government budgets. - Assessing Sovereign Climate Opportunities and Risks (ASCOR) Project - Western Asset is a participant in the ASCOR project, which is a joint effort of leading organisations in sustainable investments.
+- Assessing Sovereign Climate Opportunities and Risks (ASCOR) Project - Western Asset is a participant in the ASCOR project, which is a joint effort of leading organisations in sustainable investments.
 The goal of the initiative is to develop tools that allow investors to evaluate sovereign exposure to climate risk and assess governments' climate-related commitments, their policy frameworks, and action plans to address these risks.
-As part of this initiative, Western Asset has been involved in formulating a methodology to develop a framework for assessing sovereign decarbonisation and the consequent implications on the financial market. - Supporter of the TCFD and Transition Pathway Initiative (TPI) Western Asset has been a supporter of the TCFD and TPI since 2019.
+As part of this initiative, Western Asset has helped to formulate a methodology to develop a framework for assessing sovereign decarbonisation and the consequent implications on the financial market. - Supporter of the TCFD and Transition Pathway Initiative (TPI) Western Asset has been a supporter of the TCFD and TPI since 2019.